WebExp0528/bedrock/wiki/introduction.md

 ## Development flow

-> If you need any help, you can contact me, Jerry Green - [https://t.me/jerrygreen](https://t.me/jerrygreen) in Telegram.
+> If you need any help, you can contact [Jerry Green](https://t.me/jerrygreen) in Telegram.

 ### 1. Solve (close) issues